 Our primary teaching philosophy is based on the work of Jean Piaget, a Swiss philosopher and developmental psychologist.
 This child-centered approach to education facilitates cognitive development by:

-All of Strawberry's teachers are educated in the principles of Early Childhood Education and regularly attend classes, workshops and seminars.
+All of Strawberry's teachers are educated in the principles of Early Childhood Education and regularly attend classes, workshops, and seminars.
 Teachers are hired on the basis of their training, professional commitment to children and years of experience.
-Much of our staff has been with us for an average of 14 years -- and some much longer.
+Most of our staff has been with us for an average of 14 years.

 Our teaching approach is team-based.
 Daily staff meetings insure quality programming and the opportunity for teachers to focus on the needs of each child.
 Two optional conferences with your child's teacher are offered yearly to discuss your child's activities at school.
 Informal conferences are welcome at any time.

-Three-year-old children attend the program on Tuesday and Thursday.
-Four-year-old children can attend preschool Monday, Wednesday and Friday, or five days.
 Child Care and Enrichment Activities are offered from 8:00 to 9:00am and from 1:00 to 4:00pm.
-Strawberry Preschool generally follows the local public school calendar, beginning school in early September and ending in the beginning of June.
-Optional summer programs are offered during June and July.
+Strawberry Preschool generally follows the local public school calendar, beginning school in late August and ending in the beginning of June.
+Download our 2023-2024 school year calendar (pdf) for details.
+Optional summer programs are usually offered during the summer months.